Vendor comparisons · July 3, 2026 · 16 min read

 2. Intercom Fin — the AI agent benchmark

 Credit where due: Fin is the AI agent everyone else measures against.
 It answers from your help content, executes multi-step procedures, hands off cleanly, and now speaks on the phone too.
-Intercom went all-in — the company even renamed its corporate entity to Fin in May 2026, and Salesforce agreed to acquire it for a reported ~$3.6 billion in June.
+Intercom went all-in — the company even renamed its corporate entity to Fin in May 2026, and Salesforce agreed to acquire it for approximately $3.6 billion in June.
 Whatever happens post-acquisition, the product today is excellent.

-Pricing is per outcome: roughly $0.99 per resolution (as of mid-2026 — check the vendor's pricing page, especially with an acquisition in flight).
+Pricing is per outcome: $0.99 per resolution as of July 2026 — worth re-checking with an acquisition in flight.
 That sounds cheap until you model it: real-world resolution rates plus seat costs for your human team mean a busy support org can see four-figure monthly bills that scale with traffic.
 And Fin's DNA is SaaS support — for store-specific jobs like live catalog search and order lookups, it leans on integrations rather than doing it natively.
 We wrote a full breakdown in our Intercom alternatives for e-commerce guide.

 Best for: SaaS companies and larger support orgs that want the most proven AI agent and can absorb per-resolution economics.